HR-CMGT/PRG06-vue-workshop/install.md

 ## Working with modules

-Since this project uses webpack, you can use modules for all your code, not just `.vue` templates:
+Not all your code has to be inside a `.vue` file - those are only useful for visual UI elements.
+You can still create regular `.ts` classes for other logic.
+Since we already have webpack you can use modules in your `.ts` files as well:

 **test.ts**
 ```